Digital Artwork Guidelines

 Easiest way to send files – Adobe Acrobat (.pdf)

-Please note - pdf files are only as good as the artwork used in the file, and how they are generated.
-Adobe programs can create higher resolution CMYK files, as MS Office programs will create lower resolution RGB files.
+Please note – pdf files are only as good as the artwork used in the file, and how they are generated.
+Adobe programs can create higher resolution CMYK files, but MS Office programs will create lower resolution RGB files.
 All digital files print in CMYK, so RGB files will get converted to CMYK, which may result in slight color shifts.
 If using Pantone colors, please note these will get converted to CMYK as well.

 - Adobe InDesign (.indd) Page layout